louietan/QSoftAP/README.md

-QSoftAP - A virtual WLAN utility for Windows 7 and above
+QSoftAP - A QT based virtual WLAN utility for Windows 7 and above
 ========================================================

 What does it do?